Flavien/plugin.program.jumplists/README.md

 Jumplists
 =========

-Jumplist is a lightweight Kodi add-on that displays a window containing a list of custom links.
+Jumplists is a lightweight Kodi add-on that displays a list of customisable links.

 Instructions
 ------------